MLBZ521/AZTEC/README.md

   * Select the network interface the Mac is currently using in the `Sharing your connection from:` dropdown menu
   * Select iPad USB (or iPhone/iPod USB) in the `To computers using:` box

 To run:
   * `/path/to/AZTEC/main.py [-h] [--database DATABASE] [--reset {true,false,yes,y,no,n}]`

-**Note:**  If your Python3 framework is in a different location than what is listed in the shebang (`#!`) in `main.py`, you'll need to preference the above command with the path to your Python3 framework.
+**Note:**  If your Python3 framework is in a different location than what is listed in the shebang (`#!`) in `main.py`, you'll need to prepend the above command with the path to your Python3 framework (or edit the shebang).

 Optional Parameters:
   * `[ --help | -h ]`